 Youth as Facilitators.
 Knowledge comes from study, experience, and reflection.
 Engaging young people as teachers helps reinforce their commitment to learning and the subject they are teaching; it also engages both young and older learners in exciting ways.

 You cannot teach anyone anything, you can only help them find it within their self. ― Galileo Galilei

-Ways Youth Engagement Happens through Facilitation
+Ways Youth + Social Change Happens through Facilitation

 Youth-Driven Programming — From determining needs, to planning, facilitating and evaluating programs, policies and activities, youth can be tremendous program planners.
 Facilitating their peers, younger people and adults can be exciting and powerful, and provide excellent reasons for further social change beyond any specific program to affecting people throughout entire communities.